pencil2d/pencil/docs/build_mac.md

     brew tap caskroom/cask
     brew cask install qt-creator

-## Get Source Code
+## 3. Get Source Code

-- You can simply download the source code [here](https://github.com/pencil2d/pencil/archive/master.zip).
+- You can simply download the source code archive [here](https://github.com/pencil2d/pencil/archive/master.zip).
 - Or get the source via [Git](https://github.com/pencil2d/pencil.git) if you plan to contribute to the Pencil2D project.

-## Building the application
+## 4. Building the application

 Now it's time to build the application.